 Having dining reservations during the busiest days of the year is a smart plan for several reasons.
 This is one of our top Disneyland holiday tips!
 It takes the guesswork out of where to eat.
 It helps you skip long food lines and avoids that awkward search for a table while carrying a heavy tray of food with your froglets in tow.
 Plus it allows you to sit down and rest your tired feet and legs.
 You can make reservations for restaurants in the parks, hotels and Downtown Disney up to 60 days in advance through Disney Dining.
 There are usually special Christmas meals Dec.
 22 through 25 at Storytellers Café, Goofy’s Kitchen and Napa Rose.
 Napa Rose usually offers a New Year's Eve bash.
 Hop over to our New Year's Eve post if you plan to visit then.

-We recently got the parade dining package at Plaza Inn.
+We have a whole post on Disneyland dining packages to help you save time and determine which ones are worth the added expense.
+Last year we got the parade dining package at Plaza Inn.
 It was pricey, but it took the guesswork out of where and when to watch the parade.
 Plus we enjoyed surrounding Town Square entertainment while we waited for the parade to start.
+This year we took the Holiday Time at the Disneyland Resort Guided Tour.
+It gave us Lightning Lane access to "it's a small world holiday," treats, a tour and a reserved parade watching area.

-If you miss out on reservations, there is still hope.
+If you miss out on dining reservations, there is still hope.
 Keep checking!
 You might pick up a cancellation.
 Also once you're in the park and near a restaurant, you can check for walk-up availability for that location in the Disneyland app.
+We get in a lot of restaurants with the walk-up feature.

 Another strategy for snacks and meals in the park is to carry some food with you so that if your blood sugar levels take a dive, you have quick and easy choices available without waiting in line.
 Bringing snacks can save you some money and whining.
 It’s a win-win!